phuchaodo/phuchaodo.github.io/_posts/2024-01-27-step-by-step-for-writing-paper.md

 Remember to use a concise research question to guide your paper and ensure that your survey paper is focused and well-structured[1].

-Một số paper tham khảo cách viết (literature review, synthesis review, survey) và thực hiện:
+10.Một số paper tham khảo cách viết (literature review, synthesis review, survey) và thực hiện:
 ======

 2023 - A comprehensive survey on data aggregation techniques in UAV-enabled Internet of things